topheman/gopher-ball/README.md

 gopher-ball
 ===========

+**DOWNLOAD DEMOS** in the [release section](https://github.com/topheman/gopher-ball/releases) - choose your build by platform - currently only supporting MacOS (darwin).

 ## Goal

 I have a JavaScript background (both frontend and NodeJS).
 I started go a few weeks ago (really enjoy it - just like a NodeJS with pointers and threads 😜).